mxgmn/ConvChain/README.md

 ConvChain passes a sample image through a 1-layer lattice of small overlapping receptive fields.
 It then runs an MCMC simulation with obtained weights as coefficients in the energy functional.

+In the language of cellular automata, ConvChain takes an input image and builds a probabilistic cellular automaton that is most likely to generate that image.

 Besides universality, an important advantage of ConvChain is that it can "fill the gaps", i.e. organically continue pre-placed content created by humans or other algorithms.
 [Example](http://i.imgur.com/byyKHre.gif).

 Amit Patel made a [web port](http://www.redblobgames.com/x/1613-convchain/) of ConvChain.